 It’s always important to consider both the release notes and the deprecation notes for a given release before deciding if the features align with your business and technical goals.

 Interested in learning more about the features discussed above?
-Contact us via the form at the bottom of the page, as we’ve created a webinar that goes into greater detail on each of these features.
+Contact us via the button at the bottom of the page, as we’ve created a webinar that goes into greater detail on each of these features.